TrueBlocks/trueblocks-core/src/apps/chifra/internal/blocks/README.md

-  -l, --logs              display only the logs found in the block(s) -m, --emitter strings   for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings     for the --logs option only, filter logs to show only those with this topic(s) -a, --articulate        for the --logs option only, articulate the retrieved data if ABIs can be found -r, --big_range uint    for the --logs option only, allow for block ranges larger than 500 (default 500) -U, --count             display the number of the lists of appearances for --addrs or --uniq
+  -l, --logs              display only the logs found in the block(s) -m, --emitter strings   for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings     for the --logs option only, filter logs to show only those with this topic(s) -i, --withdrawals       export the withdrawals from the block as opposed to the block data -a, --articulate        for the --logs option only, articulate the retrieved data if ABIs can be found -r, --big_range uint    for the --logs option only, allow for block ranges larger than 500 (default 500) -U, --count             display the number of the lists of appearances for --addrs or --uniq